Sawa District: Towns and villages

 All of the city of Isesaki and part of the city of Maebashi were formerly part of the district.

 History

-Sawa District was created on April 1, 1896 by the merger of Sai District and Nawa District.
+Sawa District is one of seven districts in the Gunma Prefecture.
+It was created on April 1, 1896, by the merger of Sai District and Nawa District.
 At the time of its creation, it was organized into three towns (Isesaki, Sakai and Tamamura) and 13 villages.